TV licence fee to increase to £180 a year from April

 The move could see up to 40 million online BBC accounts linked with home addresses for the first time to find households that are accessing the BBC without a licence.

-A BBC spokesperson said: “As the Green Paper states, the BBC will only be able to deliver for the public if it has a sustainable long-term funding model in place, and that means reform.
+“At a time when households are under real financial pressure from Labour’s economic mismanagement, asking people to pay more for a service that is losing trust is simply not credible.

-“We recognise the cost-of-living pressures on the UK public, so we are exploring all options for funding the BBC so that we can provide great value to audiences while also being fairer, more modern, and more sustainable.”
+“Pushing through another increase will only accelerate this decline.
+Instead of demanding more from struggling families, the BBC should be focusing on getting its house in order.”

-In response to the rise, Reform UK MP Lee Anderson, said: “The BBC has a death wish.
+Reform UK MP Lee Anderson added: “The BBC has a death wish.
 With families facing soaring bills and taxes, it is indefensible to demand more money for an institutionally biased BBC.
 Reform UK would overhaul a national broadcaster that is clearly unsustainable in its current form.”

 The Conservative Party, Liberal Democrats and Green Party have been contacted for comment.